votti/pybis/docs/roadmap/bigdata-usecases.md

 ## obis init [data/analysis]

-Create a new unmanaged data set in openBIS.
+Create a new externally managed data set in openBIS.
 This command has two variants: data and analysis.
 With the data argument, a git-annex is also initialized so that the (potentially large) data files can be managed.
 With the analysis argument only git is initialized, since the repository is assumed to hold just source code and analysis results (which are assumed to be small).

 ## obis commit

 Informs openBIS about the current state of the repository.
 If it is unknown to openBIS, a new data set is created.
 If is is known to openBIS, a new data set is created which is the child of the previous state of the data set.
-The unmanaged data set stores the git commit id as metadata.
+The externally managed data set stores the git commit id as metadata.
 Unmanaged data sets may have copies.

 ## obis add-ref [path do data set]